siimsek/Android-Debloater/README.md

-# Debloater for Android Devices
+# Debloater for Android Devices Both Rooted and NonRooted Devices

 > ***Only Windows for now.***